Is my child’s eating just a phase?

-Many parents and caregivers worry about their child eating and enjoying a variety of healthy foods.
-They are unsure how best to handle the challenges of their children’s eating.
+Many of us worry about our child’s eating and are unsure how best to handle the challenges of a child’s eating.

-The first 3-4 years of life are really important to set the foundation for long-term eating throughout life.
-This is particularly with regard to how varied a child’s diet is: if it is limited in these first years, it will probably continue to remain the same.
+The first 3-4 years of life are particularly important to set the foundation for long-term eating throughout life.
+This is particularly with regard to how varied a child’s diet is: if it is limited in these first years, it will probably continue to remain the same over time.

 Let’s start with two popular beliefs around fussy eating:

 Take, for example, around 18 months toddlers naturally become more wary about eating certain foods.
 In addition, toddlers are becoming more independent and may show this by refusing to eat foods they happily ate before, such as porridge.

 While it is a phase for many toddlers, a significant percentage of toddlers don’t grow out of fussy eating.